 Members of the Council include senior figures from the worlds of industry, science and politics, as well as a number of key business leaders from the GFG Alliance (for further information on the Council members please see below).

-Mrs Hart, who chairs the Council, commented on its formation: “Our advice will be independent and based on solid evidence, and our clear objective will be the development of a more sustainable future for the metals industries in Britain”.
+Mrs Edwina Hart MBE, who chairs the Council, commented on its formation: “Our advice will be independent and based on solid evidence, and our clear objective will be the development of a more sustainable future for the metals industries in Britain”.

-Sanjeev Gupta, executive chairman of the GFG Alliance also said: “The Council brings together an excellent team, offering a really valuable cross-section of experience and perspective, related to the metals and energy sectors.
-That combination will help guide the GFG Alliance in its realisation of the GREENSTEEL vision and encourage the wider industry to go in the low-carbon direction.
-We are convinced the green approach will provide the platform to re-establish the UK as a global industrial leader.”
+The Council has been seed-funded by the GFG Alliance, to support thought leadership and industrial innovation in the UK as a whole.
+Sanjeev Gupta, Executive Chairman of the GFG Alliance, said: “The Council brings together an excellent team, offering a really valuable cross-section of experience and perspective, related to the metals and energy sectors.
+We are convinced a sustainable approach will provide the platform to re-establish the UK as a global industrial leader.”

 Edwina Hart served as a minister in the Welsh Government from its inception in 1999 until 2016, handling a range of portfolios including finance, regeneration, local government and finally business, enterprise and technology, a post she held between 2011-2016.Read More